bveseli/state-tracking-crasp/README.md

 **Option B: Generate datasets from `languages.csv`**

-For each language, this samples words of varying lengths, computes DFA state traces, and splits them into train/test bins by length:
+For each language, `create_words.py` samples accepted words at different lengths, records the DFA state trace for each word, and writes JSONL files grouped by length bin.

 ```bash
 cd scripts && sbatch create_words.sh
 # or directly: